jurtasun/rcds_intro_nextflow/README.md

 ### Chapter 6.
 Containers and modularization.

-- Modularize the process on the workflow.
+- Modularize a `Nextflow` pipeline.
-- The idea of containers: docker and singularity.
+- The idea of containers: Docker and Singularity.
-- Container 'manually', containers in `Nextflow`.
+- Containers 'manually', containers in `Nextflow`.

 ### Chapter 7. `Nextflow` config and `nf-core`.

 - The `hello-config` directory.
-- Symbolic links, containers, submission script.
+- Symbolic links, containers, submission script through `Nextflow` config.
 - Load pipelines from `nf-core`, run on HPC and parallelization.

 ### Setup